Register New Document Types With a Corresponding Editor

 Generate a new extension named

-myextensionas described in the Get Started guide. -
+myextensionas described in Get Started with the Web Extensibility API. -

 Replace the contents of